aplteam/Tatin/docs/InstallingTheTatinServer.md

   Note that IP addresses are _not_ logged at this level.

-* Low-level logging is controlled by the INI file's `LogHTTP`, `LogConga` and `LogRumba` properties.
+* Low-level logging is controlled by the INI file's `LogHTTP`, `LogConga`, and `LogRumba` properties.
 These can be useful for debugging.
 They log IP addresses which might be illegal in certain countries.

 ### The Windows Event Log

-Under Windows you may let Tatin write to the Event Log by setting `WindowsEventLog` to 1.
+Under Windows, you may let Tatin write to the Event Log by setting `WindowsEventLog` to 1.

 This parameter is ignored on non-Windows platforms and has no effect under Windows when Tatin is not running as a Windows Service.